turbot/steampipe-mod-aws-thrifty/thrifty/docs/capacity_planning.md

 ## Thrifty Capacity Planning Benchmark

-Thrifty developers check their long-running resources; it’s a good idea to prepurchase reserved instances at a lower cost.
-This can apply to long-running resources, including EC2 instances, RDS instances, and Redshift clusters.
-They should also keep an eye on EC2 reserved instances that are scheduled for expiration or have expired in the preceding 30 days to verify that these cost-savers are no longer needed.
+Thrifty developers ensure that long running resources are strategically planned.
+If you have long-running resources, it's a good idea to prepurchase reserved instances at lower cost.
+This can apply to long-running resources including EC2 instances, RDS instances, and Redshift clusters.
+You should also keep an eye on EC2 reserved instances that are scheduled for expiration, or have expired in the preceding 30 days, to verify that these cost-savers are in fact no longer needed.

 ## Variables